 The Mayo Clinic reports additional symptoms such as dry mouth and drowsiness.
 The appearance of these symptoms may depend on how much CBD you’re taking and if CBD is interacting with any existing medications you’re already taking.
 Talk to a doctor before adding CBD to your bedside table.

 Still, Sunak says that the risks associated with CBD use are quite low.
 “Because it’s typically so well tolerated, even into the triple digits in terms of milligrams, that offers room for individuals to experiment with products and see how it makes them feel, especially with sleep,” he says.

 What is the bottom line on CBD?

 A little fuzzy?
 We hear you.

-If you want to completely avoid CBD and target the underlying causes of your sleep problems instead, there are plenty of alternative, researched-backed supplements and techniques to try.
+If you want to completely avoid CBD, there are plenty of alternative, researched-backed supplements and techniques to try.
 For anxiety and stress, we love progressive muscle relaxation, essential oils, and journaling before bed.
 When it comes to pain and sleep, try heat compresses, massages, or switching up your pillows and mattress.